-Continue strategic yard supervision.
-Yard supervisors communicate with Principal during monthly meetings where Upstander observations as well as patterns of concern for specific students are reviewed
+When and if in person schooling resumes, continue strategic yard supervision.
+Yard supervisors will communicate with Principal during monthly meetings where Upstander observations as well as patterns of concern for specific students are reviewed

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.